HearstAT/cfn_jenkins/README.md

 **If New Relic License Key Param is Filled Out**

 Installed via [newrelic.sh](scripts/bootstrap/newrelic.sh)

+CFN Stack Name is used for App Name

 -   What is Enabled:
     -   New Relic [System Monitor](https://docs.newrelic.com/docs/servers/new-relic-servers-linux/getting-started/new-relic-servers-linux)